Pakistan’s PM Imran Khan set to be ousted as he loses majority before vote

 Mr Khan was set to address the nation later in the evening on Wednesday, sparking rumours of his resignation ahead of the vote later this week.
 However, local media reports said he had postponed the address, citing a PTI senator.

-Information minister Fawad Chaudhry, however, has shot down the rumours by invoking cricket and saying the prime minister was a “player who would fight till the last ball”.
+Information minister Fawad Chaudhry, however, has shot down the rumours by invoking a cricket term and saying the prime minister was a “player who would fight till the last ball”.

 “You will not get a resignation,” he said.

-Mr Khan has claimed he has a mysterious “letter” that he had pulled from his pocket at a public meeting on Sunday, that he alleges has game-changing evidence of a “foreign conspiracy” to topple his government.
+Mr Khan has claimed he has a mysterious “letter” that he pulled from his pocket at a public meeting on Sunday, which he alleges has game-changing evidence of a “foreign conspiracy” to topple his government.

 “The document that I have, I will show it to senior journalists today.
 We want to protect the nation and can’t divulge the details in public.
 People think this is a joke and I have decided to share it with top journalists,” Mr Khan said.